CYCLING & WALKING TRAILS CENTRAL OTAGO NZ

 • Gunshots may be heard during duck and upland game hunting

-• Motorised transport is not allowed on the trail.
+• Other than e-bikes, motorised transport is not allowed on the trail.

 Alexandra to Doctors Point – return (20km cycle/walk)